Dover AFB honor guard preps for Inauguration Day

 |0

-This work, Dover AFB honor guard preps for Inauguration Day [Image 10 of 10], by Roland Balik, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Dover AFB honor guard preps for Inauguration Day, by Roland Balik, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.